 by Clare Pooley

-Clare’s book, The Sober Diaries, is funny, disarming, and honest.
+I first encountered Clare Pooley’s writing on her blog Mommy was a Secret Drinker.
 Anyone that describes getting sober as an obstacle course that leads to a field of bunnies, gets my vote.

 From Clare Pooley’s blog The Obstacle Course